NervanaSystems/ngraph/doc/sphinx/source/buildlb.rst

 ###########################

-This section details how to build the C++ version of the nGraph Library, which is targeted towared developers working on kernel-specific operations / optimizations for their custom backends.
+This section details how to build the C++ version of the nGraph Library, which is targeted toward developers working on kernel-specific operations, optimizations, or on deep learning solutions that leverage custom backends.

 * :ref:`ubuntu`
 * :ref:`centos`